-Bond looks nauseated in the scene from Live and Let Die when Solitaire tells him that he will not succeed upon first meeting: "Rather a sweeping statement, considering we've never met".
-He swiftly cuts off Anya as the mention of his dead wife in The Spy Who Loved Me and looks repulsed at the thought of eating a stuffed sheep's head in Octopussy.
+Bond looks nauseated in the scene from Live and Let Die when Solitaire tells him he will not succeed upon first meeting: "Rather a sweeping statement, considering we've never met".
+He swiftly cuts off Anya at the mention of his dead wife in The Spy Who Loved Me and looks repulsed at the thought of eating a stuffed sheep's head in Octopussy.

-There is utter disgust as Francisco Scaramanga suggests that he and Bond are comparable and both gentlemen: "I doubt you qualify on that score", Bond hisses with much venom.
+There is utter disgust as Francisco Scaramanga suggests he and Bond are comparable and both gentlemen: "I doubt you qualify on that score", Bond hisses with much venom.
 The nauseated look was one of Roger Moore's specialities — there was certainly more to his visual acting than a raised eyebrow.

 Timothy Dalton was full of nuances and colossal attention to minor detail, making his Bond so great.
 The suspicion of cigarette smoke he blows out while listening to Koskov's story, how he winces having just sipped a lousy cup of coffee at a fairground, and how he slightly adjusts his grip on the butt of his gun while holding General Pushkin at gunpoint.